Pronunciation dictionaries allow you to customize how specific words are pronounced in your text-to-speech synthesis. This is particularly useful for:

 Performance Considerations

-• Monitor usage: Keep track of which dictionaries are actively used
+• Monitor usage: Track which dictionaries are actively used in production.

 Troubleshooting